monomelodies/monad/docs/overview/entry.md

 Angular's `$routeProvider.when` method.
 The `url` parameter is prefixed with `/:language` for convenience.

-The Manager is registered under `prefixModulenameManager` for future reference.
+The Manager is registered under `appComponentnameManager` for future reference.
-Capitalization is handled in a basic manner, i.e. you don't have to capitalize your module.
-Ergo, a prefix `foobar` with module name `baz` will result in a `foobarBazManager`.
+Capitalization is handled in a basic manner, i.e. you don't have to capitalize your component.
+Ergo, for an app `foobar` the component `baz` will have a `foobarBazManager`.